 In 2022, our active ingredient site in Nantong (China) made process improvements at the wastewater treatment plant.
 The aim was to further reduce operating costs and confirm that the treated wastewater complied with national laws and regulations and was discharged in compliance with requirements.
 Our formulation, fill and pack sites in Aigues-Vives (France) and Porrino (Spain) embarked on a joint initiative to achieve a zero wastewater objective by 2030, by developing a zero liquid discharge water treatment process, which will reduce wastewater and produce clean water that is suitable for reuse (e.g., irrigation or process water).

+- Water conservation - Working with suppliers

-Related information in this report: Further information: Water conservation CDP Water Security submission 2022 Working with suppliers Water conservation Sustainable operations
+- CDP Water Security submission 2022

+- Water conservation

+- Sustainable operations

 7.2.5 Waste